When the System Became the Product & Becoming a Beginner Again

 As an industrial designer, I was trained to think about form, ergonomics, materials, manufacturing, usability, workflows, and human behavior.
 Later, I brought those skills into healthcare, designing medical devices and systems for hospitals and vulnerable patient populations.
 Much of my work happened inside academic hospitals, where design failures are not just frustrating, they can impact safety, stress, and care outcomes.

-For many years, that skillset was enough for me, but I saw that healthcare was changing.
-The products I started to work on were no longer just physical products.
-Increasingly, they were becoming connected systems tied to apps, dashboards, remote monitoring, cloud infrastructure, AI-assisted workflows, and digital ecosystems.
+For many years, that skillset was enough, but there was a point where the products I started to work on were no longer just physical products.
+Increasingly, they were becoming connected systems tied to apps, dashboards, and remote monitoring.
 The “product” was no longer simply the device sitting on a countertop, rolling around the operating room or attached to a patient.
-The product had become an entire experience.
+The product had become a larger experience.

-The summer of 2025, I was laid off from my role as the Biodesign Program Director at Children’s National Hospital along with my mentor/boss who was the a VP and Head of Innovation at the hospital.
+The summer of 2025, I was laid off from my role as the Biodesign Program Director at Children’s National Hospital, along with my mentor/boss who was a VP and Head of Innovation at the hospital.
 I had been there over four years, and was very depressed about the situation.
-It was one of those moments that forced me to look closely at our country’s academic funding situation, the state of technology and gaps in my skill set.
-Healthcare innovation was evolving quickly, and I realized I needed to evolve with it.
+It was one of those moments that forced me to look closely at what I wanted to do next, and the gaps in my skill set that would likely hinder career growth.
+Healthcare innovation was evolving quickly, and I realized I needed to evolve too.

 Returning to School in a Remote World

 The remote structure also created an interesting mix of students.
-Some were early in their careers.
-Others were pivoting industries.
-Many were balancing full-time jobs, while attending school.
-Unlike traditional graduate programs where students fully disappear into campus life, this program felt more connected to the day-to-day realities of adult professional life, as many students chose to continue to work at least part time, including myself, however that all changed Quarter 2 when I came down with various health issues at once and realized they were all stress-induced.
-I quit my job, tapped into my savings and committed fully to my coursework.
+Some are very early in their careers.
+Others are pivoting industries.
+Many are balancing jobs, while attending school, including myself.
+However that all changed Quarter 2 when I came down with various health issues at once, and realized they were all stress-induced.
+I quit my regular consulting contract, tapped into my savings, and committed fully to the program.

 From Physical Products to Connected Systems

-One of the biggest shifts for me at Children’s National Hospital was realizing how much the role of industrial design itself had changed.
-Earlier in my career, the focus was often on the object: the device, the ergonomics, the manufacturing constraints, the physical interaction.
-Today, healthcare products increasingly live inside larger digital ecosystems.
-A connected medical device may now include mobile onboarding, clinician dashboards, caregiver notifications, cloud-based data collection, remote patient monitoring, and AI-generated insights.
+Earlier in my career, the focus was on the object: the device, the ergonomics, the materials and manufacturing constraints.
+Today, connected medical devices may include mobile apps, clinician dashboards, caregiver notifications, cloud-based data collection, and AI-generated insights.
 Boundaries between industrial design, UX design, service design, and systems design have started to blur.
 Going back to graduate school was my way of learning how to work across those boundaries.

 Becoming a beginner, again.

 Returning to school later in life is humbling.
 Attending virtual classrooms, participating in discussions and working on group projects with students young enough to be my children has been challenging and surprising.
-The communication style of Gen Z relies a lot on animated GIFS, faceless Slack Huddles and FigJam emojis.
-It took me a while to get a hang of it.
-As much as this generation is tech-native, they are wary adopters of AI even condemn the use of AI for creative work.
+The communication style of my peers relies a lot on animated GIFS, faceless Slack Huddles and FigJam emojis.
+It took me a while to get the hang of it.
+Gen Z is tech-native, but they are wary adopters of AI, and openly condemn the use of AI for creative work.

-Meanwhile, I have become fascinated with AI tools and use them everyday, literally living between Figma, Cursor, GitHub, Claude and Netifly.
-I find the workflow extraordinary, and with my new coding skills (thanks to Professor Epstein at UC Irvine and my Wyzant coding tutor) I have become far less afraid of getting my hands dirty in the terminal.
-My youthful peers on the other hand seem less enthusiastic about the capabilities of AI.
+I have become fascinated with AI tools and use them everyday, literally living between Figma, Cursor, GitHub, Claude and Netifly.
+I find the workflow extraordinary, and with my new coding skills (thanks to Professor Epstein at UC Irvine and my Wyzant coding tutor) I have become less afraid of getting my hands dirty in the terminal.
 It’s obvious to me that off-loading the thinking to AI is not the way to go.
 The thinking is the fun part anyway.
-After developing carpal tunnel syndrome from spending years drawing in CAD, I genuinely appreciate being able to offload repetitive production tasks like component states, buttons, and prototype flows.
-It allows me to iterate more quickly, explore a wider range of ideas, and focus my energy on refining the concepts that feel close before tweaking details in Figma.
+However I have a different perspective about the use of AI for design work: after developing carpal tunnel syndrome from spending many years drawing in Ashlar Vellum, Solidworks, and Adobe Illustrator, I genuinely appreciate being able to offload repetitive production tasks like component states, buttons, and prototype flows.
+It allows me to iterate more quickly, explore a wider range of ideas, and focus my energy on refining the concepts that feel close before tweaking all the details manually in Figma.
+I also recently connected Rhino to Claude Code and have been experimenting with co-creating together in 3D.

 Midlife Adaptation in a Changing Industry